Melanie Martinez: 2015–2022: Cry Baby and K–12

-2023–present: Portals
+2023–2025: Portals

 On February 18, 2023, after archiving all her Instagram posts, Martinez teased her third studio album, Portals.
 The album was released on March 31, 2023, and was promoted with the singles, "Death" and "Void" which charted at number 95 and 61 respectively, marking her first original appearances on the Billboard Hot 100.
 (Note: While participating on The Voice in 2012, Martinez's covers of "Seven Nation Army" and "Too Close" had charted on the Hot 100.)
-She embarked on the Portals Tour in May 2023.
+Portals debuted number two on the Billboard 200, selling 142,000 equivalent album units its first week.
+It also topped the Top Alternative Albums chart.
+In May 2023, Martinez embarked on the Portals Tour.
 Martinez was nominated for the VMA's Best Visual Effects, for the music for her single "Void".
+Since the album's release, a further five music videos have appeared, one featuring the song "Tunnel Vision" in December 2023, a second in February 2024 for "Faerie Soirée", a third in May 2024 for "Light Shower", followed by "Spider Web" and "Leeches" in December 2024 and March 2025, respectively.

-In November 2023, Martinez announced the launch of Portals Perfume, a collection of four fragrances developed in collaboration with indie perfumery Flower Shop Perfumes.
+In November, Martinez announced the launch of Portals Parfums, a collection of four fragrances developed in collaboration with indie perfumery Flower Shop Perfumes.
 The collection launched in a sculptural vessel modeled after Martinez's four eyed "Cry Baby" alter ego which houses all four fragrances and retails for $275.

-Since the release, a further three music videos have appeared, one featuring the song "Tunnel Vision" in December 2023, a second in February 2024 for "Faerie Soirée", and a third in May 2024 for "Light Shower".
+In 2024, Martinez embarked on her sold-out arena tour titled The Trilogy Tour, featuring songs from her three studio albums, Cry Baby, K–12, and Portals.
+She packed legendary global arena venues, including two consecutive sold-out nights at NYC's Madison Square Garden.
+In 2024, Martinez also headlined the world-famous Lollapalooza festival in Chicago as well as the Corona Capital festival in Mexico City.

+2026–present: Hades and Elysium

+On January 22, 2026, Martinez blacked out her social media accounts alongside her website.
+A day later, she posted a teaser video for her then upcoming fourth studio album, which mentioned a new character Circle, described as a "new pop star out of 'Hades Tech', who has been extracted from a secluded cult".
+On January 27, Martinez announced the album's lead single, "Possession", released a day later.
+After announcing her fourth studio album, Hades, she announced the second single of the album, "Disney Princess", released on February 25.
+Along with the album's release on March 27, "Uncanny Valley" was released as its third single.

+Throughout the start of 2026, Martinez performed at several shows, known as the Listening Chamber Events, in support of the album.
+These shows are set to be followed by her sixth headlining concert and second all-arena tour, Hades: The Sacrifice, which will visit North America and several countries across Europe.
+Martinez later announced the title of her upcoming fifth studio album, Elysium.